-We are entering a period of unprecedented change, and calls for change, to the food and drink regulatory environment which, managed appropriately, provide an opportunity to cumulatively impact on consumption of sugar and, in turn on obesity; – The introduction of a sugar tax on sugar sweetened beverages and clear warnings from Government that they will consider adding additional categories, the publication of the Childhood Obesity Strategy which purportedly includes bold and decisive action, changes to advertising and marketing guidelines which will finally see regulatory controls of the wider digital media space to which children in particular are so exposed, calls for health warnings on packaging of high sugar drinks and for the volume of sugar to be immediately visible on packaging and a clear call from the Retail industry that a degree of legislation is essential in creating a level playing field.
+We are entering a period of unprecedented change, and calls for change, to the food and drink regulatory environment which, managed appropriately, provide an opportunity to cumulatively impact on consumption of sugar and, in turn on obesity; – The introduction of a sugar tax on sugar sweetened beverages and clear warnings from Government that they will consider adding additional categories, the publication of the Childhood Obesity Plan, potential changes to advertising and marketing guidelines which will finally see regulatory controls of the wider digital media space to which children in particular are so exposed, calls for health warnings on packaging of high sugar drinks and for the volume of sugar to be immediately visible on packaging and a clear call from the Retail industry that a degree of legislation is essential in creating a level playing field.

 The third annual Sugar Reduction Summit will once again bring together a unique mix of public health, policymakers, industry, academia and the health and wellness communities to to debate the viability and efficacy of newly proposed regulations including sugar tax, advertising and EU level changes to labelling, to explore the effectiveness and impact of voluntary measures and to look at the latest research on the role of sweeteners in sugar reduction.